 This is tied up with the idea, which I take from both Norton and Butterfield, that there is already emergence "before the limit".
 The way this plays out in my examples of Section 5 and 6 is that the limits that I will take are all smooth.
 Thus the ideal system is already visible before we get to the limit, which is precisely the meaning of emergence "before the limit" in Butterfield (2011a: pp. 1069-1073).
 It is not the case, in those two examples, that the ideal system "suddenly appears" because of some singularity at the limit, and disappears if we go away from it-rather, it usually gets deformed, away from the limit.
 This means both that, on my notion of ontological emergence, the limits need not be singular, and that the idealisation need not be essential.
-(In particular, emergence with cosmological question about the state of motion of the whole universe.
+(In particular, emergence with ordinary approximations, as in (iii) in Section 2.1.1, is possible).
+This brings me much closer to Franklin and Knox's position than our use of words suggests.
+For this reason, I claim that the phonons of Franklin and Knox are idealisations, even though they are not essential idealisations.
+Thus approximation and idealisation are not incompatible.